Best Process Management - Reach Process Excellence

 All key processes must not only be clearly defined, but also documented and up-to-date.
 The definition must include the following elements, summarized by the popular acronym SIPOC:

-However, other elements should also be added.
+However, other elements must also be added, in particular through a detailed flow chart.
 These include things like:

 The list of the key processes needs to be documented in a way that is either reviewed regularly or when issues come up from an “undocumented” process are too frequent or too critical.